Offline assignments

 Why practicing offline assignments matters

-And here's the bonus, if you choose projects that are fun and engaging, you'll not only be preparing for interviews but also building a portfolio that shows off your ability to deliver polished, professional code.
-Whether it's a weather dashboard, a quiz app, or a small API-based project, each assignment adds weight to your profile and confidence to your process.
+Here's the bonus.
+If you pick projects that are fun for you, you'll be preparing for interviews and quietly building a portfolio at the same time.
+A weather dashboard, a small quiz app, anything that hooks you.
+Each one adds weight to your profile and confidence to your process.

 Step 1: Treat requirements like a client brief